R32/lex/README.md

   case [e1=expr, t=[OpPlus, OpMinus], e2=expr]: t == OpPlus ? e1 + e2 : e1 - e2;
   }
   ```
+  If you put tokens together with **different priorities**, you will get a conflict error.

 ### Defines